Shop Subscribe

 Form equitable learning teams early in the unit and keep students on the same team for the entire unit.

-• Benefit: Creates a context where teams have time to gel, and where loyalty, teamwork and personal growth are fostered.
+• Benefit: Creates a context where teams have time to gel and fosters loyalty, teamwork, and personal growth.

 Fair Play/Character Matters

-Use a fair play contract that focuses on character traits to deliberately highlight expectations for your classroom.
+Use a fair play contract focusing on character traits to deliberately highlight expectations for your classroom.

 Team Points System